Are Crime Labs Incentivized to Produce False Results?

 The Creation of an Observation Bias

 Offering incentives for forensic testing doesn’t necessarily mean that scientists are being encouraged to lie when it comes to results.
 However, it does mean that when there is a reward for a “guilty” result, a lab technician isn’t necessarily inclined to double-check tests.
-Though false conviction rates are low, even a 3% error could put 33,000 innocent individuals behind bars annually, according to Syracuse University Professor Professor Roger Koppl and Fairleigh Dickinson University Assistant Professor Meghan Sacks, who performed the research together.
+Though false conviction rates are low, even a 3% error could put 33,000 innocent individuals behind bars annually, according to Syracuse University Professor Roger Koppl and Fairleigh Dickinson University Assistant Professor Meghan Sacks, who performed the research together.
 The study was published in the academic journal, Criminal Justice Ethics, earlier this year.

 As Koppl and Sacks put it: “The subjectivity of forensic science matters in part because of the twofold monopoly in forensic science.
-First, evidence is typically examined by one crime lab only.
-In this sense, the crime lab receiving a bit of evidence has monopoly on examination of that evidence.”
+First, the evidence is typically examined by one crime lab only.
+In this sense, the crime lab receiving a bit of evidence has a monopoly on examination of that evidence.”

 Combine that with a little monetary incentive and it’s no surprise that flippant and sometimes outright scandalous decisions are made in the crime lab: